 This bug is ready to be closed, pending feedback from users about the buttons.

-#12 Updated by Laura Downey almost 13 years ago
+#12 Updated by Laura Downey about 13 years ago

 Okay sorry but I'm confused here.
 When a workflow is open, no action has been

 taken on the workflow, therefore actions have no state (e.g., run, stop,